-Created by entrepreneurs for entrepreneurs, PinnacleCart‘s goal is simple: to provide an all-in-one eCommerce platform that allows merchants with little or no technical skill to start promoting and selling their products.
+Created by entrepreneurs for entrepreneurs, PinnacleCart‘s goal is simple: to provide an all-in-one ecommerce platform that allows merchants with little or no technical skill to start promoting and selling their products.

-PinnacleCart gives merchants the power to quickly add and edit products, manage orders, create promotions, and customize their website.
+PinnacleCart gives merchants the power to quickly add and edit products, manage orders, create promotions, and customize their websites.
 It is a SaaS (Software as a Service) platform, so you don’t have to worry about maintaining web hosting and site security.
 That’s all done for you for a monthly fee.

 - 1GB Website Storage

-- 2GB Website Traffic
+- 2GB Bandwidth

 - 10GB Website Storage